Tech-Genius/Word-Counter/README.md

 # Word-Counter
-A simple web app for counting the number of words in a sentence, article and more Technologies Used:
+A simple web app for counting the number of words in a sentence, article and more.
+Technologies Used:
 Html5, Django, Css, Jquery